 - 1. Use an adapter kit that fits the dimensions of the R&S SMA100B to prepare the instrument for rack mounting. - a) Order the rack adapter kit designed for the R&S SMA100B.
-For the order number, see the data sheet. - b) Mount the adapter kit.
+For more information, refer to the specifications document. - b) Mount the adapter kit.
 Follow the assembly instructions provided with the adapter kit. - WARNING!
 The R&S SMA100B is heavy.
 Lift the R&S SMA100B with a lifting equipment, see "Lifting and carrying the product" on page 16.
 Lift the R&S SMA100B to shelf height. - 3.
-Grab the handles at the front. - 4.
-Push the R&S SMA100B onto the shelf until the rack brackets fit closely to the rack.
+Grab the handles at the front. - Push the R&S SMA100B onto the shelf until the rack brackets fit closely to the rack.